joemoose/psiops/docs/playing.md

 ### Advantage

-Given the current tactical situation, if your action is easier than it would be otherwise, the *action roll* has an *advantage*.
-For example, firing from a rooftop at enemies in the street below provides a clear advantage and improves your odds of success.
+Given your current tactical situation, if your action is **easier** than it would be otherwise, the *action roll* has *advantage*.
+For example, firing from a rooftop at enemies in the street below provides a clear advantage, improving your odds of success.

 When you make an action roll with advantage, roll **3d6 + Attribute** instead of the usual two dice, then discard the **lowest** die.

 ### Disadvantage

-Given the current tactical situation, if your action is more difficult than it would be otherwise, such as attacking a target on a rooftop from the street below, your *action roll* has a *disadvantage*.
-Disadvantage reduces your odds of success.
-When you make an action roll with disadvantage, roll **3d6 + Attribute** and discard the **highest** die.
+Given your current tactical situation, if your action is **more difficult** than it would be otherwise, the *action roll* has *disadvantage*.
+For example, attacking a target on a rooftop from the street below puts you at a clear disadvantage, reducing your chance of success.

+When you make an action roll with disadvantage, roll **3d6 + Attribute** instead of the usual two dice, then discard the **highest** die.

 !!! note "Notes"